 I am a graduate student and I was awarded a Robert Elliott May Resident Graduate Tuition Fellowship, which waives non-resident fees.
-If I am permitted to begin/continue my graduate studies remotely in Fall 2020, will I still be eligible to pay only resident graduate tuition rates?
+If I am permitted to begin/continue my graduate studies remotely in Spring 2021, will I still be eligible to pay only resident graduate tuition rates?

 Current graduate tuition and fees are available online here.

 I am an undergraduate student and I was awarded funding to support my undergraduate studies at UL Lafayette but I am still outside the United States.
-If I am permitted to begin my studies remotely in Fall 2020, will I be able to keep my scholarship?
+If I am permitted to begin my studies remotely in Spring 2021, will I be able to keep my scholarship?

 Undergraduate students who were awarded one of our institutional out-of-state fee waivers (Fleur de Lis, Vermilion, or Cayenne) scholarships, will be able to receive this fee waiver if they are able to enroll remotely in a minimum of 12 credit hours while outside of the U.S.

 Student athletes who have additional grant-in-aid from the Athletics department, should contact Carleigh Collins at email@example.com to determine if this funding will still be available if enrolled remotely.

 The Division of Global Engagement is still available to help during the COVID-19 pandemic.
 We are available to meet with students virtually through Microsoft Teams.
 Please click here to schedule an appointment.

 While you are making your plans for the Spring 2021 semester, please continue communicating with us and inform us about your plans.
 We're here to support you and help you realize your dream of studying in the United States.